isabella232/experience-manager-xml-documentation-learn.en/help/courses/course-1/understanding-the-aem-user-interface.md

 ---
 title: Userstanding the AEM user interface in XML Documentation
 description: Userstanding the AEM user interface in XML Documentation for Adobe Experience Manager
+exl-id: 955a05ed-92d3-480e-9c6b-a0ff362cc464
 ---
 # Understanding the AEM User Interface

 The following will walk through the AEM user interface and some of its features.